swiftlang/swift-evolution/proposals/0454-task-names.md

 ## Future directions

 This proposal does not contain a method to name Swift Tasks created using the `async let` syntax.
 Unlike the other methods of creating Tasks, the `async let` syntax didn’t have an obvious way to allow a developer to provide a string.
 A suggestion of how we may provide automatic names to Tasks created via this method will be shown below in the [Alternatives Considered section](##Alternatives-considered).

+### Task names for "startSynchronously"

+If the ["start synchronously" tasks proposal](https://github.com/swiftlang/swift-evolution/pull/2698) would be accepted, the name parameter would also be included in those APIs.

 ## Alternatives considered